-- 1. If you receive a busy signal after entering a number, press the Line button to access the Feature Keys menu. - Press the number key that corresponds to the Override feature to initiate a Forced Camp-on. - If either party on the call disconnects at this time, you hear an overflow (fast busy/engaged) signal. - 3.
-Press the number key that corresponds to the Override feature again.
+- 1. If you receive a busy signal after entering a number, press the Line button to access the Feature Keys menu. - 2.
+Press the number key that corresponds

+To charge a call to an account when you add someone to a conference call: to the Override feature to initiate a Forced Camp-on.

+If either party on the call disconnects at this time, you hear an overflow (fast busy/engaged) signal.

+3. Press the number key that corresponds to the Override feature again.